karinforney/Mn3kmSDM/README.md

 * File: Mn_monthly_multipanel.
 Todo.
 Multi-panel with a set of monthly-averaged whale models –  maybe Jan, Apr, Jul, Oct of as columns, and ~2012-2017 (or 2013-2016?) as rows, to show variation in predicted whale distributions?
 Also: S2-S15 - 12-panel monthly model outputs for all years 2005-2018?

+* File: Mn_monthly_multipanel.R: Multi-panel plots of monthly averaged predictions.
+Contains code for 1) a subset on a single page - January, April, July, and October for 2012-2017 and 2) all year-months, each year is a single page of plots

+* File: Mn_timeseries_USWC.R.
+Time series plot of humpback whale abundance by region along the whole US West Coast

-* File: Mn_timeseries_region.R.
-Temporal plot of whale abundance by region, and temporal plot of MBWW vs. predicted humpback whales for MRY (36.5 – 37.0, -122.10).
+* File: Mn_timeseries_MRY.R.
+Time series plot of humpback whale abundance and MBWW data for MRY region (currently 36.5 – 37.0, -122.10).

 * File: todo.
 Subset of aerial survey comparisons for cenCA, OR/WA - Karin still needs to process the airDAS file for plotting in R.